 Amendments to Rules in Title 10, Division 25 of the Code of State Regulations

-The “No Stricter Than” statute, part of House Bill 1251 (HB 1251), passed by the 2012 General Assembly, required the department to identify existing rules in Chapters 3, 4, 5 and 7 of 10 CSR 25 that need to be amended to be consistent with the requirements of Section 260.373.
+The “No Stricter Than” statute, part of House Bill 1251 (HB 1251), passed by the 2012 General Assembly, required the department to identify existing rules in Chapters 3, 4, 5 and 7 of 10 CSR 25 that needed to be amended to be consistent with the requirements of Section 260.373.
 That section limits the authority of the Missouri Hazardous Waste Management Commission (HWMC) to adopt rules that are stricter than, or that establish requirements sooner than, the corresponding federal regulations in certain subject areas.

 In addition to the changes related to “no stricter than”, multiple rules in 10 CSR 25 were amended to update the incorporation by reference of the Code of Federal Regulations.
-The updated incorporation by reference of the CFR is to the July 1, 2013 edition plus two additional rules published by EPA after July 1, 2013.
+The updated incorporation by reference of the CFR was to the July 1, 2013 edition plus two additional rules published by EPA after July 1, 2013.
 The additional federal rules included in this update of the incorporation by reference are:

 - Conditional Exclusion for Solvent Contaminated Wipes